-On the weekends: She’s the pretty, popular chick with impressive, vibrant pink foliage that’ll make you blush.
-Triostar’s gonna’ make you work for her though, be prepared.
+On the weekends: These plants are the pretty, popular type with impressive, vibrant pink foliage that’ll make you blush.
+Triostar’s gonna’ make you work for it though, be prepared.

 7. Dragon tree (Dracaena marginata) *BF+

-Light likes: The brighter the better, but he’s adaptable.
+Light likes: The brighter the better, but they are adaptable.

 Soil & water: Good drainage and regular watering.

-On the weekends: He’s a rugged, attractive guy with striking green, sword-like, red-edged leaves that stand at attention.
-Your friends may be jealous of his good looks.
+On the weekends: Plants are rugged and attractive with striking green, sword-like, red-edged leaves that stand at attention.
+Your friends may be jealous of your plant's good looks.